Simlish Translator

 Simlish wasn't designed to mean nothing.
 It was built to feel emotionally readable without locking the game to any real language, so players pick up meaning from tone and delivery without needing a simlish dictionary to follow along.

-Use this tool to look up simlish words, decode phrases from the games, or generate Simlish text for creative projects.
-For other fictional languages, the Elvish Translator covers Tolkien's constructed elvish from Middle-earth.
+Use it to look up Simlish words, decode phrases from the games, or generate Simlish text for creative projects.
+For another playful fictional speech style, the Minionese Translator sits closer to fun character dialogue.

 1. Type or paste English text into the left box